jschluger/BitPredict/README.md

 ## Thanks
 - Thanks to [bitcoinsentiment](http://bitcoinsentiment.com/) for providing the API.
-- THanks to the Cornell AppDev Team for the help developing this project.
+- Thanks to the Cornell AppDev Team for the help developing this project.